kddubey/cappr/docs/source/design_choices.rst

 Input checks
 ------------

-Some silent and some loud errors would be hard to debug.
+There are some silent and some loud errors would be hard to debug.
 For example:

 - inputting an unordered iterable will cause an output array of predicted probabilities to be meaningless